 ARCO Project was Started January 1, 2013.
 The work will be completed in late 2016.
 The final piece will be placed on the billboard represented repeatedly in all the images and then photographed within itself.
 Creating a circular description of an inner landscape.
 In investigation into how everything changes yet somehow doesn’t change at all.
 How its always different without looking different.
 One years time represented on a billboard.
-(June 27, 2016-July 24, 2016)
+(April 11 2016-May 11, 2016)

 As a part of the Open Canvas initiative, a free outdoor interactive Art Exhibition, sponsored by ABSOLUT Vodka.